app-generator/intro/README.md

 **AppSeed** is a platform that uses in-house developed automation tools to cut the manual work usually involved in web development.

-The **[App Generator](https://appseed.us/generator/)** is an automated workflow that consumes flat, lifeless UI Kits and builds starters in different patterns: MVC, two-tier architecture, SPA ..etc.
+The **[App Generator](https://appseed.us)** is an automated workflow that consumes flat, lifeless UI Kits and builds starters in different patterns and languages: MVC, two-tier architecture, full-stack,SPA ..etc.

 > 👉 Read the [full story](https://medium.com/@appseed.us/appseed-2019-status-and-further-steps-7517dab886d4) published on `Medium`